pa-wills/Home-Assistant-WatchDog/README.md

 * Once invoked - the app logs the datetime ([1st lambda](api/onHeartbeatFromHomeAssistant.py)).
 * EventBridge then triggers the [2nd lambda](api/onCheckHeartbeatRecency.py) to periodically check the last logged datetime, and notify me if the app has not heartbeat'd recently.
 * On the HomeAssistant side (not part of the repo), I have an AppDaemon daemon that invokes the API every _x_ minutes.
 I give the URL to HomeAssistant statically in the code at the moment (sloppy, I know), but helpfully - AppDaemon detects such changes and restarts automatically.
+* The various waiting periods and notification endpoints - are parameterised into Environment Variables, EventBridge settings.
+My hope here is that these can thus be modified at runtime (I.e. without the need for a deployment).

 ## Biggest todos
 Obviously see the Issues, but in general: